-- Winter Outerwear: We both have the same 3-in-1 parkas, but the women’s version is longer and goes down to right above the knees.
+- Winter Outerwear: We both have the same 3-in-1 parkas, but the women’s version is longer.

-- Midlayer: I like the Columbia Half Zip Fleece.
+- Midlayer: I like these.
 They’re warm cover parts of my neck on really cold days.

 - Base Layer: Always wear these performance tees.